Many regard Nikon’s Superior E range of porro-prism binoculars as the finest ever made. In this review I find out if that reputation is justified.

 The Swarovision ELs are among the most perfect binoculars to date (early 2016).
 A comparison with the Nikon SEs, which used to hold that title, is interesting.

-· The ELs’ field is even flatter than the Nikons’, but has more false colour at the edge.
+· The ELs’ field is even flatter than the Nikons’

-· The ELs have a slightly cooler colour balance that is even noticeable if you project the exit pupil onto white paper and which I much prefer.
+· The ELs have a slightly cooler colour balance that is even noticeable if you project the exit pupil onto white paper and which I prefer

-· The ELs have very slightly less chromatic aberration centre field, rather more at the very edge.
+· The ELs have very slightly less chromatic aberration centre field, but rather more at the very edge

 Nikon’s 10x42 SEs remain one of my very favourite binoculars.
 They provide a great view, day or night and are especially easy to handle due to their light weight, compact size and long eye relief.
 They are noticeably lighter to carry than most 10x42 roof-prism models (these are ~130g lighter than Zeiss’ 10x42 HTs for example).
 I actually prefer them to the much larger 12x50s because they are much more comfortable to use.